Updated: Apr 15

-Lo and behold I heard a voice, heavy in authority, question my status as I merely followed the “no contact” order instructions from the customer.
+Lo and behold I heard a voice -heavy in authority- challenge my status as I merely followed the “no contact” order instructions from the customer.
 It came as I was passing two cops on the way to my customer (their co-worker).
 “You’re parked in a fire lane.”

 I indicated that I was mere feet away from the “no contact” zone and as there was not another soul around (curfew and all).
 I didn’t think that would be a problem…I had, in fact, parked next to his car after all…in the fire lane.

 He persisted and complained that I needed to find another place to park.
 There was none.
-I informed the officer that I had been doing delivery all day and night with little appreciation for my elevated position of “Essential” in the form of tip or kindness (most my customers didn’t even want contact with me).
+I remarked to the officer that I had been driving all day (with little appreciation for my elevated position of “Essential” in the form of tip or kindness -most my customers didn’t even want contact with me).

-I informed him that as the arbiter of his coworker’s dinner plans, I could always leave and he could explain why his co-worker failed to receive her food.
-This was met with a growl by him and a quick, “Let’s go,” by his superior standing next to him.
+I informed him that as the arbiter of his coworker’s dinner plans I could always leave and he could explain why his co-worker failed to receive her food.
+This was met with a growl by him and a quick, “Let’s go,” by his superior.

 Why am I telling you this?
-For one thing, if I had been in a different vehicle like an essential marked vehicle (ambulance, fire dept, etc.,) I probably would have gotten a wassup nod, a fist pump…something.
+For one thing, if I had been in a different vehicle like an essential marked vehicle (ambulance, fire dept., etc.,) I probably would have gotten a wassup nod, a fist bump…something.
 My real point is I, we, are essential in label only…and our convenient title, like so many of the entrees we deliver, has an expiration date.

-The article that caught my attention talked about gig workers (us essentials) being so necessary and so special that the rules that we are to live by while we deliver to the “sheltered in space” masses neglect one thing…our own safety.
+An article caught my attention, talked about gig workers (us essentials) being so necessary and so special that rules we are to live by while we deliver to the “sheltered in space” masses neglect one thing…our own safety.